huangk/RestAPI/README.md

         [{"component":"Mongo","status":"mongod (pid 6477) is running..."}]

 # How to version the service
-The answer was generally pretty simple: if the contract is the service, and the service is exposed as a URL, then the solution is to version the URL.
+The answer was generally pretty simple: if the contract is the service, and the service is exposed as a URL, then the solution is to version the URL and map the different URL to a different version app as a different serlvet-mapping in web.xml.
 As such, the endpoints are

         http://<IP address>:8080/restapi/v1
         http://<IP address>:8080/restapi/v1/login